-Lately, there's been a lot of buzz about mosquitoes; specifically, the genetically engineered variety.
-This summer, a team of scientists from the University of California, Santa Barbara and the University of Washington pioneered a method for messing with mosquito vision, making it very difficult for them to find human targets.
+There's been a lot of buzz about mosquitoes; specifically, the genetically engineered variety.
+In the summer of 2021, a team of scientists from the University of California, Santa Barbara and the University of Washington pioneered a method for messing with mosquito vision, making it very difficult for them to find human targets.

 How did they accomplish such a feat?
 Using a genetic engineering tool known as CRISPR.

-"CRISPR was originally a way that bacteria developed to fight viruses," says Raphael Ferreira, a genomics engineer at Harvard Medical School.
+"CRISPR was originally a way that bacteria developed to fight viruses," said Raphael Ferreira, a genomics engineer at Harvard Medical School when we spoke to him in 2021.
 Often compared to a pair of "molecular scissors," CRISPR uses specialized proteins called Cas — short for CRISPR-associated enzymes to cut strands of DNA or RNA at a precise, preprogrammed location.
 Then, the system can insert or remove the desired gene at that site, and viola: gene-edited organism.

 Here are some of the wildest ways scientists are applying CRISPR inside (and potentially outside) the lab.